Headlines

 What adjustments can be made to support neurodiverse employees?

 To help neurodiverse employees, companies can offer flexible work options and sensory-friendly workspaces.
-Encouraging a clear way of talking is good too.
+Encouraging clear communication is also beneficial.
 These changes can make the workplace better for everyone.

 Can you provide examples of success stories in neurodiversity hiring?

-Microsoft’s program for hiring neurodiverse people is a great example.
+Microsoft’s program for hiring neurodiverse people is a wonderful example.
 They’ve changed the way they do interviews to better find neurodiverse talent.
 This has led to happier employees and better job performance.

 How can organizations measure the impact of their neurodiversity initiatives?